 These essential functions are not intended to be a complete listing of all nursing behaviors, but they are a sampling of the types of abilities needed by nursing students to meet program objectives and requirements.
 The College or its affiliated agencies may identify additional critical behaviors or abilities.
 The identified essential functions are revised and adopted from the Americans with Disabilities Act: Implications for Nursing Education (reapproved 2004) by the Southern Regional Education Board and the Council on Collegiate Education.

 The College of Nursing acknowledges that health care delivery systems are evolving at an accelerated rate and becoming increasingly reliant on computer technology.
 Computer literacy is rapidly becoming a basic communication skill.
 Prior to enrolling in nursing courses, it is suggested that students familiarize themselves with basic computer skills.
 Students must be able to use a computer to log on to their email account to communicate with other students and faculty.
-They must be able to log on to the Internet and Angel to access class content, class announcements, class/clinical schedule changes, and perform Internet searches for health care related materials.
+They must be able to log on to the Internet and Canvas to access class content, class announcements, class/clinical schedule changes, and perform Internet searches for health care related materials.